swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 This proposal aims to achieve several goals in one coherent design:

-1. Specify a memory model that encompasses all UnsafePointer access and defines which memory operations are subject strict aliasing rules.
+1. Specify a memory model that encompasses all UnsafePointer access and defines which memory operations are subject to strict aliasing rules.

 2. Inhibit `UnsafePointer` conversion that violates strict aliasing, in order to make violations of the model clear and verifiable.